Maggie Moore(s): Plot

 Sanders and Rita go to a Casino, and get a room for the night.
 Sanders is however unable to perform, because of feelings of guilt due to losing his wife.
 They watch the TV news, where a woman called Cassie tells reporters that she had had an affair with Andy Moore, and that his wife had life insurance worth $700K.
 Andy is also interviewed on TV, and mentions Duane Rich.
 Jay, also watching the news, gets an idea to have Duane killed and make it look like a suicide, for which he once again hires Kosco.
 Jay tells Rita things are turning around, and that Duane Rich is probably responsible for both the murders.

 Cassie provides the cops with a list of motels where she spent time with Andy.
 The cops confront Andy with new evidence about his affair with Cassie which he now admits, but denies everything else.
 Kosco kills Duane at his residence, and when the Police arrive, Duane is found hanging from the ceiling with a suicide note containing a confession to both Maggie Moore murders.
 However, Sanders has his doubts - why kill Maggie 1 when Duane already knows Maggie 2?
 The cops learn that Maggie 2 was diabetic and has insulin in her system, but her insulin kit is missing.
 Andy also confirms that his wife never left home without her kit.

 Jay's assistant Greg sees a smashed phone belonging to Jay and mails it to the cops, who aggressively question Tommy T about certain texts on the phone, and he tells them about Kosco.
 When Sanders and Reddy pay Kosco a visit, he speaks fluently and claims he is Don Lindowski, and that an intruder had lived in his home for several days without his knowledge.
 While leaving, Sanders whispers to Reddy that this must be the murderer, since the insulin kit with Maggie 2's initials was in his home.
-Kosco shoots at the cops, flees the scene by car, goes to Jay's home and murders him.
+Kosco shoots at the cops, killing Deputy Reddy, then flees the scene by car, goes to Jay's home and murders him.
 Rita hears the gunshots and tries to drive away, but Kosco gets into her car and threatens her with a gun.
 She correctly guesses that Kosco is going to kill her, and rams head-on into another vehicle.
 Having earlier been to the garage, she knows that the airbag on the passenger side is faulty whilst the driver's side bag deploys, saving her.
 Kosco is killed.

 Sanders is back with Rita, who is recovering at a hospital.
 Andy is back with Cassie, and Tommy T is in jail being assaulted by other prisoners.